acadet/croque-monsieur/README.md

 #Croque Monsieur#

-**A tasty and light CoffeeScript boilerplate for web developers.**
+##A tasty and light CoffeeScript boilerplate for web developers.##

-Go on official website to know more about it: http://croquemonsieur.adriencadet.com/
+Visit official website to know more about it: http://croquemonsieur.adriencadet.com/

 ##Changelog##